 Who may participate in the Undergraduate Research Forum?

-The CSURF is open to all undergraduate students from the University of Colorado at Colorado Springs, Pikes Peak Community College, the United States Air Force Academy, and Colorado College.
+The CSURF is open to all undergraduate students from the University of Colorado at Colorado Springs, Pikes Peak State College, the United States Air Force Academy, and Colorado College.

-When Should I log in to Zoom for my presentation and session?
+When Should I show up for my presentation and session?

 Plan to stay for the entire hour to listen to your fellow presenters in your session.

 Note: Presentation times are not provided until AFTER the abstract deadline.
-Approximately a week after the registration deadline passes, a schedule of events will be published online with all presenter abstracts and names, along with presentation times and Zoom links.
+Approximately a week after the registration deadline passes, a schedule of events will be published online with all presenter abstracts and names.

 Should you need to change your presentation time, please contact Margie Oldham at email@example.com .